artem-nefedov/uefi-qemu-communicator/README.md

 Output for executed commands can be printed AFTER the command is executed.
 (With removal of unnecessary characters - see '-p' option.)

-If you wish to capture output in realtime for the long executing command, simply specify additional '-serial' option.
+If you wish to capture output in real time for a long executing command, simply specify additional '-serial' option.
 E.g.: